Our Founder

 Q. What motivates you to give so much?

-A. My favorite part of bringing the A.A. meetings to West Care is watching the women grow, open up and when they find their connection with their higher power it gives me hope that they’re going to make it.
+A. My favorite part of bringing the A.A. meetings to West Care is watching the women grow, and open up and when they find their connection with their higher power it gives me hope that they’re going to make it.
 I am also very honored to be able to sponsor some of the women there.

 A. Finding dressers.